priscillaong/GA-Project-1/README.md

 # Problem Statement
 This project aims to <br>
 (1) find the correlation of participation rate and SAT score to determine if a higher average SAT score constitutes to a State which performs better academically; and <br>
-(2) find the trends of SAT participation rates in the US and identify States with decreasing participation rates. <br>
+(2) find the trends of SAT participation rates in the US between 2017 and 2019 after a change in test format in 2016 and identify States with decreasing participation rates. <br>

 This would allow the College Board to be informed on the correlation of SAT scores and participation rates and work on improving participation rates across the US.